zackNarcos/anna/README.md

 Targets can be defined in the `package.json` or `projects.json`.
 Learn more [in the docs](https://nx.dev/core-features/run-tasks).

-add a new library to the workspace: `nx g @nrwl/angular:lib my-lib`
+add a new library to the workspace: `nx g @nrwl/angular:lib core`

 add a new component to the my-lib library: `nx g @nrwl/angular:component ad-side-bar --project=ui`